 Actually, that might not be 100% true.
-They are made out of fully recycled plastics and oil is required to make plastics but if there were any plants or animals involved, they’ve been dead for millions of years and are probably quite OK with becoming shoes.
+These vegan shoes are made out of fully recycled plastics.
+Oil is required to make plastics but if there were any plants or animals involved, they’ve been dead for millions of years and are probably quite OK with becoming shoes.

-You might have to pay a little more for MINK products but they’re so worth it.
+You might have to pay a little more for MINK luxury vegan shoes but they’re so worth it.

 Ladies who want to feel at least as elegant as a Jimmy Choo customer are going to absolutely love this Italian luxury vegan shoe brand.

 You’d be in good company as many celebrities insist on MINK as their go to brand.